ipfs/fs-repo-migrations/run.md

 ## Step 0.
 Back up your repo (optional)

-The migration tool is safe-- it should not delete any data.
+The migration tool is safe -- it should not delete any data.
 If you have important data stored _only_ in your ipfs node, and want to be extra safe, you can back up the whole repo with:

 ```sh
 # version 0